-Since then, Facebook’s live videos have has over 6.9B views, and Twitter’s Periscope has over 2 million daily users.
+Since then, Facebook’s live videos have over 6.9B views, and Twitter’s Periscope has over 2 million daily users.

 Live videos are real-time video posts on Facebook, Instagram and now LinkedIn that appear in your feed from people you follow and your friends.
-When you’re watching a live video or a video that was live, you can tap or click ‘Subscribe’ to get notified the next time that Facebook account starts a live broadcast.
+When you’re watching a live video or a video that was previously live, you can tap or click ‘Subscribe’ to get notified the next time that Facebook account starts a live broadcast.

-Modern technology such as live streaming allows you the opportunity to talk directly to those who are paying attention to your brand.
-By hosting a live stream where you are conversing with your audience, you can answer any questions they have, discuss things they believe will improve your company and in general, get their opinions all in real time.
+Modern technology, such as live streaming, allows you the opportunity to talk directly to those who are paying attention to your brand.
+By hosting a live stream where you are conversing with your audience, you can answer any questions they have, discuss things they believe will improve your company and in general, get their opinions all in real-time.
 Users will feel a lot more comfortable commenting on a live stream than responding to a survey.
-Be sure to mention the users names when you answer them, to make them feel more involved and in turn increase your engagement.
+Be sure to mention the user’s names when you answer them, to make them feel more involved and in turn, increase your engagement.
 Take this example from Grazia Magazine, building a ‘community edition’ of the magazine based on their audience opinions on Facebook Live.

 Brands are starting to get on-board with ‘townhalls’, a re-occurring day and time in which you can do a live stream Q&A session.
-By setting a specific day and time, users can tune in at those times to ask their questions, knowing they will get real time answers.
+By setting a specific day and time, users can tune in at those times to ask their questions, knowing they will get real-time answers.
 This is better than online chats as other users can see your response and are less likely to ask the same question.
 It also gives you a face to talk with, much more favourable to some who don’t like the ‘robotic’ online chats.

 If your brand has the chance to work alongside other brands, a live stream collaboration will pull in both brands audiences and therefore promote to a much wider audience than a solo live stream.
-This can be great if you have an event coming up that you and other companies are sponsoring and promoting.
+Partnerships can be great if you have an event coming up that you and other companies are sponsoring and promoting.

 Our team deal with the organisation, orchestration and followup on social media Live events.
 If you’re looking to run an event or go live, we can help.